Safety and security

 You can drive in Macedonia with either a UK licence or International Driving Permit.

-It is illegal to use mobile phones while driving.
+It’s illegal to use mobile phones while driving.
+If caught you’ll be fined 40 euros.

-It is a legal requirement for drivers and passengers to wear seatbelts.
+It’s a legal requirement for drivers and passengers to wear seatbelts.
+Not doing so will result in fines; 40 euros for drivers, 50 euros for passengers.

 The legal drink/drive limit in Macedonia is lower than in the UK.
 The blood alcohol limit is 50mg of alcohol per 100ml of blood or 0.5 per millilitre.
 Drink driving whilst over the limit can result in heavy fines and the possibility of arrest.
 There is a policy of zero tolerance for professional (eg HGV) drivers.